 CB2 receptors are located in peripheral organs and in the immune system.

 We actually produce our own cannabinoids, called endocannabinoids, that interact with these receptors.
 CBD is known as a phytocannabinoid because it is derived from plants, but it mimics the activity of endocannabinoids.
-Because of this, it is able to interact with the CB1 and CB2 receptors and produce the same incredible effects in the body.
+Because of this, it is also able to interact with the CB1 and CB2 receptors.

-Benefits of CBD Oil for Arthritis in Horses
+Are There Any Benefits of Using CBD Oil for Arthritis in Horses?

 Equine arthritis affects the joints of a horse’s legs.
 This makes it difficult for the horse to carry out her normal activities.
 Inflammation is a big part of arthritis, causing swelling and tenderness in the joints in addition to pain and stiffness.

 One of the main functions of the ECS is to regulate inflammation.
-When cannabinoids interact with CB2 receptors in immune cells, they increase the activity of the ECS, resulting in more regulation of the inflammatory response.
-This increased regulation of the immune system can suppress the inflammatory response and ultimately decrease inflammation.
+Increased regulation of the immune system can suppress the inflammatory response and ultimately decrease inflammation.

-In addition to managing inflammation, CBD oil can reduce pain associated with equine arthritis.
-Inflammation typically results in pain, and in this case it results in pain in the horse’s legs.
-By reducing inflammation in the joints, CBD can be effective in managing pain as well.
-This will not only make your horse feel more comfortable, but it can also allow your horse to move about and perform basic activities with less difficulty.
+In addition to managing inflammation, the ECS can regulate pain associated with equine arthritis.
+Inflammation typically results in pain, and in this case, it results in pain in the horse’s legs.
+By regulating inflammation in the joints, the ECS may regulate pain as well.

 Are There Side Effects of Using CBD Oil for Horses?

-CBD is 100% safe and non-toxic.
+CBD is generally safe and non-toxic.
 No known reports of CBD overdose exist.
 In fact, it is virtually impossible to overdose on CBD.
-The mammalian body processes CBD very well, which in turn allows us to enjoy its incredible health benefits.
+The mammalian body can process CBD, which in turn allows us to enjoy these cannabinoids.

 Most people confuse CBD with THC.
 Terms like hemp, marijuana, and cannabis are often times mistakenly used interchangeably.
 CBD has no psychoactive properties and does not alter your state of mind.
 This psychoactive effect actually comes from THC.
-In summary, CBD offers desirable health benefits without the high.
 At the molecular level, CBD and THC differ from each other by one bond.
 Although they are similar in structure, they clearly have different effects when ingested.

 Hemp, marijuana, and cannabis are all different terms.
 Cannabis is a genus of plants and is sub-classified into hemp and marijuana, two different species of cannabis.
 Marijuana contains high amounts of THC, resulting in a high when you ingest it.
 Hemp, on the other hand, naturally contains extremely low amounts of THC but relatively high amounts of CBD.
-This makes it an excellent candidate for therapeutic use because it promotes wellness with little to no side effects.
+This makes it an excellent herb because it may promote wellness with little to no side effects.